The Art of Sculpting and the Essence of Buddhist Statues: A Workshop with Busshi Toshifumi Orikami

 He sometimes works more than ten hours a day, and even with that dedication, completing a piece in two years requires an extraordinary amount of mental strength.

-Photo provided by Nenji Orikami
+Photo provided by Toshifumi Orikami

 The Workshop Experience